tsgates/arch-wiki-markdown/wiki/Tor.md

 Troubleshooting

-If you get "Could not bind to 0.0.0.0:443: Permission denied" errors on startup, you'll need to pick a higher ORPort (e.g. 8080), or perhaps forward the port in your router.
+If you get "Could not bind to 0.0.0.0:443: Permission denied" errors on startup, you will need to pick a higher ORPort (e.g. 8080), or perhaps forward the port in your router.

 > Running a "Middleman" relay